Attention isn’t free.

 My newsletter provides value through curated ideas that help readers become better at their work, art, and life.

-Subscribers know what to expect — one email a week featuring 10 ideas to help them become better — and they know it will save them time and expose them to valuable ideas they may not otherwise discover.
+Subscribers know what to expect — one email a week featuring ideas to help them produce, promote, and profit from their creations— and they know it will save them time and expose them to valuable ideas they may not otherwise discover.

 A clear value proposition such as this one is the most important magnet you can use to attract attention to your creation.